wangeditor-team/wangeditor-usage-doc-en/docs/pages/13-faq/03-Content source code.md

-# Content Source Code
+# View and Edit Source Code
-Editor not support 'check source code' and 'edit source code', but you can implement by your self.
+Editor not support 'check source code' and 'edit source code', but you can implement by yourself.
 We can check and edit content html source code by follow steps:

 - Create a `<button>`, get the content html by `editor.txt.html` when click.